 These days it’s hard to find someone who isn’t shopping online.
-From modest openings, e-commerce firms have taken the consumer market by storm from last decade.
-This is mirrored by the over-all growth of Internet sales, which now account for an probable 15.5% of consumer spending as a whole (up from just 3% at the end of 2006).
+From modest openings, e-commerce firms have taken the consumer market by storm from the last decade.
+This is mirrored by the overall growth of Internet sales, which now account for a probable 15.5% of consumer spending as a whole (up from just 3% at the end of 2006).

 The growth of companies such as Flipkart and Amazon also represents the evolution that has taken place within the e-commerce marketplace, with experts expecting that online sales could signify a third of all consumer expenses within the next decade.